 Talking to Your Child/Teen

-- Ask your tween if he/she knows about inhalant abuse.
-Has he/she seen or heard other kids abusing these products.
+- Ask your child/teen if he or she knows about inhalant abuse.
+Has he or she witnessed other kids abusing these products?

-- Reinforce resistance to peer pressure and provide your tween with ways to say no-“That’s not for me” or “No thanks, that stuff can be really dangerous.”
+- Reinforce resistance to peer pressure and provide your child/teen with ways to say no, i.e.“That’s not for me” or “No thanks, that stuff can be really dangerous.”

 - Set your expectations and be clear.
-Let your tween know where you stand on inhalant abuse and how you would feel if you found out they were doing it.
+Let your child/teen know where you stand on inhalant abuse and how you would feel if you found out he or she were doing it.
 Emphasize that unsafe actions and risky behavior have serious consequences.

-- Have more than one conversation about inhalant abuse and the harmful consequences.
-Talk about it often, inhalant abuse conversations shouldn’t be one and done.
-Long conversations are not needed; 60 second chats regularly will reiterate the risks and expectations to your tween.
+- Have more than one conversation about inhalant abuse: these talks shouldn’t be one and done.
+Long conversations are not needed; 60 second chats regularly will reiterate the risks and expectations to your child/teen

 - More Tips